pytorch/rl/docs/source/reference/envs.rst

 serially.
 This is mostly useful for testing purposes, when one wants to assess the behaviour of a :obj:`ParallelEnv` without launching the subprocesses.

+In addition to :obj:`ParallelEnv`, which offers process-based parallelism, we also provide a way to create multithreaded environments with :obj:`MultiThreadedEnv`.
+This class uses `EnvPool <https://github.com/sail-sg/envpool>`_ library underneath, which allows for higher performance, but at the same time restricts flexibility - one can only create environments implemented in `EnvPool`.
+This covers many popular RL environments types (Atari, Classic Control, etc.), but one can not use an arbitrary TorchRL environment, as it is possible with :obj:`ParallelEnv`.
+Run `benchmarks/benchmark_batched_envs.py` to compare performance of different ways to parallelize batched environments.

 .. autosummary::
     :toctree: generated/
     :template: rl_template.rst

     SerialEnv
     ParallelEnv
+    MultiThreadedEnv
     EnvCreator